awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-endpoints.md

 1. \(Optional\) For **VPN port**, choose the VPN port number\.
 The default is 443\.

 1. Choose **Create Client VPN Endpoint**\.

+After you create the Client VPN endpoint, do the following to complete the configuration and enable clients to connect:
++ The initial state of the Client VPN endpoint is `pending-associate`\.
+Clients can only connect to the Client VPN endpoint after you associate the first [target network](cvpn-working-target.md#cvpn-working-target-associate)\.
++ Create an [authorization rule](cvpn-working-rules.md) to specify which clients have access to the network\.
++ Download and prepare the Client VPN endpoint [configuration file](#cvpn-working-endpoint-export) to distribute to your clients\.
++ Instruct your clients to use the AWS\-provided client or another OpenVPN\-based client application to connect to the Client VPN endpoint\.
+For more information, see the [AWS Client VPN User Guide](https://docs.aws.amazon.com/vpn/latest/clientvpn-user/)\.

 **To create a Client VPN endpoint \(AWS CLI\)**
 Use the [create\-client\-vpn\-endpoint](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-client-vpn-endpoint.html) command\.